multivendorx/mvx/readme.txt

 Migrate to MultiVendorX Without a Hitch!
 Thinking of switching from WCFM Marketplace, WC Vendors, or Dokan Multivendor?
 With our [**migration tool**](https://multivendorx.com/docs/knowledgebase/migration/?utm_source=wordpress.org&utm_medium=plugindescription&utm_campaign=MultiVendorxWPOrg), making the move to MultiVendorX is as smooth as it gets.

+Whether you’re managing a small store or a large-scale multi vendor marketplace, our migration tool is built to support you every step of the way.

 Experience everything our multivendor marketplace plugin has to offer - risk-free.
 Test the waters before committing, and rest easy knowing that all your vital WordPress data is safe.
 Our seamless migration process transfers all vendor, product, and order data from your current WooCommerce marketplace plugin - whether it’s Dokan, WCFM, or WC Vendors - to MultiVendorX without data loss or downtime.